Lyksok/afit-rs/README.md

 *ElGamal* cryptosystems.
-Among other things we hope that you'll have an first understanding of the difficulties underlying the need to use big enough integer on a physical architecture which, by definition, cannot handle infinitely big integers efficiently.
+Among other things we hope that you'll have an first understanding of the difficulties underlying the need to use big enough integer on a physical architecture which, by definition, cannot handle infinitely big integers efficiently.<br>
+Note that initally the project was in OCaml but I choose to do it in Rust for educational purposes.

 ## Notional content